harrywang/tailpages/_posts/2022-01-12-tailpages-tutorial-technical.md

 Create `tailwind.config.js` and `postcss.config.js` by running `yarn tailwindcss init -p`

 We use Tailwindcss [Typography plugin](https://tailwindcss.com/docs/typography-plugin) and [Inter font family](https://tailwindui.com/documentation) to style Markdown.
-I also modify the default Typography CSS to make code style look better.
+I also modify the default Typography CSS to make the code style look better.

 Add typography plugin and the font: